High School Science (Grades 9-12)

 Libertas Preparatory School at Trinity Classical Academy is thrilled to announce the continuation of the High School Science curriculum developed by Dr. Englin at The Master's University and taught for the last 4 years by Dr. Matt Ingle.
-Dr. Ingle will continue to teach the Physics course and will be overseeing and directing the implementation of the curriculum for the Biology and Anatomy & Physiology courses.
+Dr. Ingle will teach the courses.
 All courses will be held on the Trinity Classical Academy campus and are taught from a Biblical worldview perspective.

-These science courses are a great opportunity for both students who may purse further higher-level science courses as well as students coming in at the introductory level and desire science knowledge and credit.
+These science courses are a great opportunity for both students who may pursue further higher-level science courses as well as students coming in at the introductory level and desire science knowledge and credit.